Old Testament: Leaders & Judges

 Approximately 218 references

 Moses' successor who led Israel into the Promised Land.
-Originally named Hoshea, Moses renamed him Joshua (Numbers 13:16).
-One of only two faithful spies (with Caleb) who trusted God to give them Canaan.
-Led the conquest of the land and the covenant renewal at Shechem.
-His name is the Hebrew equivalent of "Jesus."
+Originally named Hoshea, he was renamed Joshua by Moses before the spy mission into Canaan — one of only two spies, with Caleb, who trusted God's promise when the others despaired.
+He oversaw the conquest of the land, the division of territory among the tribes, and a solemn covenant renewal at Shechem.
+His name is the Hebrew equivalent of Jesus.

 Key references: 1 Chronicles 7:27, 1 Kings 16:34, 1 Samuel 6:14, 1 Samuel 6:18, 2 Kings 23:8, Deuteronomy 1:38, Deuteronomy 3:21, Deuteronomy 3:28, Deuteronomy 31:3, Deuteronomy 31:7 (and 189 more)